Affected Persons Program

 The criminal court process can be a difficult and confusing time for victims and witnesses.
 The Program offers support, information and guidance to all SIU victims and Crown witnesses throughout the prosecution when charges are laid against a police officer.
 The Program helps victim/witnesses enhance their understanding of, and participation in, the criminal court process by providing case specific information, court preparation and orientation, accompaniment, and assistance with Victim Impact Statements.

 The APP team is comprised of four regional APCs and a manager.
 APCs are strategically located in the central/GTA, east, west and north regions of the province to provide frontline service to affected persons who live within their respective areas in a timely manner.

-Much of the APC’s work is conducted over the phone and at the SIU’s Mississauga head office.
-However the APC will often travel throughout Ontario to meet with individuals at their homes or other places of convenience.
-The APC services are available 24 hours a day and seven days a week.
+APCs travel throughout Ontario to meet with individuals at their homes or other places of convenience.
+APP services are available 24 hours a day and seven days a week.

 While each APC brings their own training, education and experience to the APP team, all members are trained in conducting needs assessments, trauma and crisis response and intervention, as well as grief, bereavement, sexual assault, and complex trauma support.
 APCs use culturally sensitive, trauma-informed, and victim-centred approaches with all affected persons.
 Members on the team come from the fields of mental health, victim services, the Victim/Witness Assistance Program, addiction management, education, psychotherapy, community corrections, as well as youth detox and child protection.

 Affected Persons Program staff also participate in public education and outreach activities to various service providers and stakeholders.
 Establishing and maintaining connections within the community is crucial to ensuring affected persons receive support services in a coordinated and fluid manner.